-The qualifying draw for the 2021 finals split the 53 hopefuls into eight groups of six teams and one of five.
+The qualifying draw for the 16-team finals in 2021 split the 53 hopefuls into eight groups of six teams and one of five.

 Article top media content

 Tuesday 11 December (09:00CET) in Nyon, Switzerland

 Bosnia and Herzegovina

 Pot A: Germany*, England*, Spain*, Portugal, Denmark*, France*, Italy*, Serbia*, Croatia*

 Pot B: Austria*, Sweden, Belgium*, Slovakia, Poland*, Romania*, Czech Republic, Netherlands, Israel

 Pot C: Greece, Ukraine, Norway, Russia, Turkey, Iceland, Wales, Switzerland, Montenegro

 Pot D: Bulgaria, Finland, Republic of Ireland, Georgia, Kosovo, Scotland, FYR Macedonia, Belarus, Bosnia and Herzegovina